 Nguyen believes the “Vietnam War” purposely ignores the American bombing of Laos and Cambodia, which resulted in about a million deaths; it pays little heed to the many nationalities that fought in the war; and it emphasizes America’s losses over the losses suffered by refugees, the Indochinese peasantry, and the Cambodian victims of genocide.

 According to Nguyen, the “Vietnam War” is both nationalistic and problematic.
-A proper, just name for the war would be more inclusive, recognizing all victims and victimizers; its borders would go far beyond Vietnam, to include all the nations caught up in the violence and its aftermath; and it would not be so limited in time.
+A proper, just name for the war would be more inclusive, recognizing all victims and victimizers; its borders would go far beyond Vietnam, to include all the nations caught up in the war’s violence and its aftermath; and it would not be so limited in time.
 Instead, it would recognize that the war had been preceded by war; and the war that ended in 1975 bled into other wars – including the wars of the 1970s between Vietnam and Cambodia and between China and Vietnam.
 Nguyen does not suggest a new, just name for the war – and that is good – because it reveals his humility.
-A just name for a war as far-reaching as the one in Indochina cannot be created by one individual nor one nation; rather, it must emerge from an ongoing, equitable negotiation among the historical actors.
+A just name for a war as far-reaching as the one in Indochina cannot be created by one individual nor one nation; rather, it must emerge from an ongoing, equitable dialogue among the historical actors.

 But art can only take us so far.
-Eventually, we must take our enhanced awareness out into the world and act upon it, practicing multiple forms of peaceful resistance to the war machine and all of its corollary institutions.
+Eventually, we must take our enhanced awareness out into the world and act upon it, practicing multiple forms of peaceful resistance to the war machine and its corollary institutions.

 Ultimately, our pursuit of a lasting peace should lead us to a radical, pure forgiveness of “the other” – a forgiveness that asks nothing from the recipient.
-Is this unrealistic?
+Is such forgiveness possible?
 Is it too good to be true?
 How do we forgive Ho Chi Minh or Pol Pot or Lyndon Baines Johnson or Richard M. Nixon?
 Nguyen responds to the skeptic in all of us with the following statement.
 “Why is it possible to murder millions and yet impossible to imagine pure forgiveness…?
 Shouldn’t mass murder be impossible? …It is perpetual war that is unrealistic.
 Perpetual war is madness, engineered in the national language of bureaucracy and the high-flown rhetoric of nationalism and sacrifice, operating through campaigns that could lead to human extermination.
 This madness can only be matched by the logic of perpetual peace and the excessive, utopian commitment to a pure forgiveness, which the species needs to survive.
 If we wish to live, we need a realism of the impossible.”

-Nguyen concludes the book by pointing out that neither the Americans, Vietnamese, Cambodians, nor Lao have attained just memory, just forgetting (forgetting without obscuring one’s own inhumanity) or pure forgiveness.
+Nguyen concludes by pointing out that neither the Americans, Vietnamese, Cambodians, nor Lao have attained just memory, just forgetting (forgetting without obscuring one’s own inhumanity) or pure forgiveness.
 The Americans continue to deify their veterans and deny the incredible devastation and death they unleashed across Indochina; the Vietnamese Communists still wrap themselves in victimhood; the Viet Kieu in America, Australia, and elsewhere remained aggrieved; the Cambodians haven’t reckoned with the crimes of the Khmer Rouge; and the Pathet Lao and Hmong blame each other for the disaster that befell Laos.
 To make matters worse, every national participant in the wars for Indochina continues to jockey for resources, political influence, and competitive advantage within the region.
 Unfortunately, the war machine, and its supporting ideologies, marches on.